 Use Amazon DynamoDB table.
 The table should store the registered access metadata.

-Data model (designed using NoSQL WorkBench for DynamoDB):
+Data model (designed using NoSQL Workbench):

 Temporary Security Credentials Provider